How to rehydrate and clean sea cucumber-Cleaning sea cucumber is not as daunting as you think. A lot of passive waiting, but not labor-intensive.

 - It had almost tripled or quadurpled in size at the end of the soaking period

 - At the end of the soaking period, in my case, day 4, boil the sea cucumber for about 1 hour in a big pot with a lid on over low to medium heat and do not remove the cover

 - If you use a pressure cooker like I did in the video, I pressure cook on high pressure for 20 minutes

 - Throw away the water.
 If they are still hard, boil again with a fresh water until it is soft and bouncy (you can leave the lid out this time).
 Be careful not to over boil or it can turn into mush

-- Once they are soft, throw away the boiling water.
-You can wrap them with plastic wrap and freeze them if you are not going to use them soon.
+- You can wrap them with plastic wrap and freeze them if you are not going to use them soon.
 They can be freeze for 1 month

 - When ready for use, thaw them in the refrigerator overnight and then cut them into the desired sizes and proceed with recipe you plan to cook